zeyap/legacy-personal-website/_posts/2015-07-30-Redesigning-Gestures.markdown

 description: "User defined gestures for gestural interaction"
 ---

->We extended a hand gesture set to one involving hand and non-hand gestures, in the user-defined approach, combining the indices of gesture frequency, subjective ratings and physiological risk ratings.

->More information are available in the full paper.
-[Download](http://www.tandfonline.com/doi/pdf/10.1080/10447318.2017.1342943?needAccess=true).

 **Clients**|**Skills**
  <highlight>Group Research Project for Summer Session</highlight>|<highlight>Psychometrics, Experiment design, MATLAB Programming</highlight>
  |